jaycrell/portfolio/peacecorps_final.md

 <h3> Part 1: The Overall Trends </h3>

 <h4> Line Chart </h4>
 <p> I want to open my project with a simple line chart of the "early termination" (ET) rate increasing between 2012 and 2017.
 This might be a bit misleading because the rate is increasing from a low in 2012, but I think it will catch the audience's attention.
-I have this data from the Peace Corps website.</p>
+I may make a second version of this line chart that includes data from 2003 to 2017 with notable dates for times when Peace Corps changed the application process and the years of the recession.</p>

 <h4> Area Chart </h4>
 <p> Next, I want to show the rising ET rate in relation to the resignation rate (when volunteers choose to leave service).
 I think this is interesting to look at because the resignation rate has been rising since 2012, but not as quickly as the ET rate.
 I'll have to take this information from Page 5 of <a href="https://s3.amazonaws.com/files.peacecorps.gov/documents/open-government/FY_2019_Early_Termination_Report.pdf" target="_blank"> this Peace Corps early termination report</a> because they don't break the early termination data down by type in the downloadable data set.</p>